Lessons for both sides of the fence when combining worlds: employees, employers, Fortune 500s, and startups

 This all being said and for lack of a better phrase: It sucks.
 “IP protection” is on the tips of everyone’s tongues.
 IT departments have locked down your [almost surely] Windows laptop to the point where you have to request special permission to install any program, including printer drivers, Firefox, or anything.
 At my past startup, I built my own computer, Hackintoshed it, and customised it to the point of bare recognition.
 I’m just a digital strategist.
 You should see what the hackers built.

-Previously, I bitched openly about anything and everything that didn't meet my standard of approval.
+Previously, I complained openly about anything and everything that didn’t meet my standard of approval.
 I wrote on the walls of my office.
-We would have hackathon days at the CTO's house in San Telmo.
-Hackers at the "office" had wired in a digital music server which blasted everything from tango to salsa to hip-hop at all hours of the day.
+We would have hackathon days at the CTO’s house in San Telmo.
+Hackers at the “office” had wired in a digital music server which blasted everything from tango to salsa to hip-hop at all hours of the day.
 It was incredibly irregular, but as I always say: Brilliant people are never well-behaved.
 Any single one of these actions would most definitely be frowned upon in a corporate environment.

-To be fair, you have to respect a large corporation who hires an extremely irregular person to come in and challenge the giant.
-I've been extremely impressed by their efforts to accept my abnormalities and eccentric ways.
-I'm sure that just as often as I am ready to pull out my hair orbiting this mammoth, they are also ready to pull out their hair dealing with my rough edges.
-They've been incredible about providing me champions of the project and surrounding me with others who are pushing the bar in their own way.
-I've been extremely lucky, and for this I'm extremely grateful.
+To be fair, you have to respect a large corporation who hires an irregular person (for their mold) to come in and challenge the giant.
+I’ve been extremely impressed by their efforts to accept my eccentric ways.
+I’m sure that just as often as I am ready to pull out my hair orbiting this mammoth, they are also ready to pull out their hair dealing with my rough edges.
+They’ve been incredible about providing me champions of the project and surrounding me with others who are pushing the bar in their own way.
+I’ve been extremely lucky, and for this I’m extremely grateful.

 On the other side of the coin, be ready to be challenged in ways you never thought possible.
 You will learn how to build stronger arguments and more academic reasoning for your projects then you ever thought possible.
 You will meet coworkers that have a different insight into the company and can help you drive value more than if you try to go it alone.
 Be open to learn and not too resistant to hearing ideas while maintaining your individualism is key.
 Transparency takes time to get comfortable with.
 Large organisations will get comfortable with it over time.